Assessing Balance

 A more elaborate love plot displaying some of the cobalt's capabilities for making publication-ready plots.

 The love.plot() documentation explains what each of these arguments do and the several other ones available.
-See vignette("cobalt_A4_love.plot", package = "cobalt") for other advanced customization of love.plot().
+See vignette("love.plot", package = "cobalt") for other advanced customization of love.plot().

 bal.plot()